ZCHAnalytics/resume-azuredevops-backend/README.md

 ##  Notes

-- Commits are signed and saved using `gpentry`.
-This is **optional** but a good DevSecOps practice as it enables [GPG signing](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits) and ensures trust and provenance of your commits.
+- Commits are signed and saved using `GPG secure commit`.

 ---